KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/classmate_discovery.md

-### DM-GY 6053 Ideation and Prototyping
-##### Spring 2017 • De Angela L. Duff • Mondays • 6:30-9:20pm • 2MTC MAGNET 811
+(This assignment may be broken across a few weeks, details to follow).

-# Classmate Discovery
+# I. Classmate Discovery: Identify partner, ask prelimnary questions

-Using your classmate's 3 personal objects, input map, constant input choices assignments and social media presences, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, and personal circumstances that led them to where they are today and where they are going.** Show cross-references (when you can).

-You pick the form or metaphor (NOT limited to):
-* a subway map,
-* a territory map,
-* a thematic network,
-* user journey map,
-* a table of contents of a book,
-* an index in the back of a book,
-* a menu on a webpage,
-* a tree,
-* etc
+Step 1: Pair up with someone in the class whom you haven't worked with before.
+Ask initial questions and write down responses.
+Develop questions, or a game, or some method to measure their responses. (for next week)

+# II.
+Inteview Your Partner and synthesize results

+Step 2: Interview your partner.
+Find out about their background, training, discipline, and the personal circumstances that led them to where they are today—and indicates where they are going.
+Look at the material that your classmate has posted to their process website so far, including their three personal objects, and day in the life assignment.
+Take a look at their social media as well.
+Make a portrait of your partner.
+This could take the form of a visual map or infographic of their interests and influences, or any other form you prefer.

+# III.
+Collaborative Constant Input-Output

+Step 3: Your partner has also made a map/portrait of you.
+Look at your maps together.
+Look for points of commonality or difference.
+Put your normal Constant Input/Output on hold this week, and produce a collaborative post together.